tsarnet/rust-demo/readme.md

 The purpose of this repository is to provide a simple example of TSAR authentication using Rust.

-This example uses very basic obfuscation and encryption, so it should not be used as an example for your production software.
-This is simply an example.
+This example uses very basic obfuscation and encryption.
+Make sure to implement further security measures for your production software.

-The security measures used in this example are:
+### The security measures used in this example are:

 - Code-flow obfuscation (via [goldberg](https://docs.rs/goldberg/latest/goldberg/))
 - String literal encryption (via [goldberg](https://docs.rs/goldberg/latest/goldberg/))
 - Integer literal obfuscation (via [goldberg](https://docs.rs/goldberg/latest/goldberg/))
 - Linux anti-analysis (via [debugoff](https://github.com/0xor0ne/debugoff))

+---

 This example also utilizes Rust's release flags to make the compiler build the binary in the most optimal way to prevent reverse engineering.